-- (3) Work out the probability that the counter will be white.
-(4) too hard described between (6) and (7) - (5) {Given 2 way entry table grid EITHER partially complete OR blank plus word clues, complete the table (and sometimes state a probability)} - (6) {Complete frequency tree easy gaps} - (4) {see Q3}There are 1200 counters in the bag.
-Work out the number of red counters in the bag. - (7) {Complete frequency tree hard gaps} - (8) {Word problem which is easy to solve by creating a two-way entry table}
+Work out the probability that the counter will be white.

+- (4) {Complete frequency tree easier} - (5) {Given 2 way entry table grid EITHER partially complete

+OR blank plus word clues, complete the table (and sometimes state a probability)}

+- (6) {Complete frequency tree harder} - (7) {Word problem which is easy to solve by creating a two-way entry table} - (8) {see Q3} There are 1200 counters in the bag.

+Work out the number of red counters in the bag.